 - 1. The employer normal cost as a percentage of pay is expected to remain level as a percentage of payroll. - 2.
-The unfunded liability associated with the ERIP is expected to be paid off in approximately seven years, which is the number of years remaining in the closed ERIP amortization schedule of the unfunded liability. - 3.
+The unfunded liability associated with the ERIP is expected to be paid off during calendar year 2024, which is based on the number of years remaining in the closed ERIP amortization schedule of the unfunded liability. - 3.
 The funded status of the plan is expected to decrease gradually towards a 100% funded ratio.